 Not Accepting Guests

 Be Green.
 Be Happy.
 Plant Trees.
-Learn Permaculture, Avoid Getting Run Over.
+Learn Permaculture.
+Don't Get Run Over.

 American fellow who moved to Daegu, South Korea after college.
-I worked there for two years, traveled in Southeast Asia for a few months, lived for a while at Sadhana Forest, a great eco-community in India, and then went back to Korea for two more years.
-Now I'm two years and 25,000km into a ridiculous bicycle journey that started in China and will end...someday.
-I'd love visit lots of awesome farms and eco-communities and meet some great people along the way.
+I worked there for two years, backpacked in Southeast Asia for a few months, had my mind blown at Sadhana Forest, a great eco-community in India, and then went back to Korea for two more years.
+Decided to return to Sadhana First after that, on a bicycle.
+Took 2.5 years and 32,000km.
+I stayed there and helped to run the place for a two years, and now I'm back to my wandering ways.
+Sometimes with a bicycle, sometimes with a backpack.

 Repay the world for all my good luck.